 Broadly speaking, fraud is “a false representation of a matter of fact—whether by words or by conduct, by false or misleading allegations, or by concealment of what should have been disclosed—that deceives and is intended to deceive another so that the individual will act upon it to her or his legal injury.”
 In brief, fraud is misleading another person in such a way that it causes them legal harm.

 Fraud comes in a large number of varieties.
 There are business frauds, personal frauds, and frauds (such as identity theft or the use of “slugs” to operate a vending machine without paying) where the deception is practiced on a machine, rather than directly on an individual.
 Some of the most common types of fraud are grand larceny, criminal possession of a forged instrument, forgery, falsifying business records, and identity theft.

-If you or someone you know is in need of legal counsel for a fraud charge, contact our Westchester fraud defense lawyer online or call The Law Office of Michael D. Litman at (914) 268-6855.
+If you or someone you know needs legal counsel for a fraud charge, contact our Westchester fraud defense lawyer online or call The Law Office of Michael D. Litman.

 Types of Fraud